 Just come over and I’ll make you some.
 We’ll watch Bill Nye and talk science.

-1 egg beaten with 2 TBSP hot sauce
+- 3 large egg whites beaten with 2 tablespoons hot sauce

-In a large frying pan set over medium-high heat, add 1 1/2 tablespoons of oil.
-Add half of the coated tenderloins , spacing them evenly.
-You don’t want to overcrowd your pan.
-Cook for about 4 minutes, undisturbed, until they develop a nice crispy crust on one side.
-Flip and cook for an additional 3 minutes.
-Transfer to a plate and repeat with the remaining half of the tenderloins.
+- In a large nonstick skillet, heat 1 tablespoon of the olive oil over medium-high heat, and add half of the chicken, spacing them evenly.
+Only add half of the chicken so you do not overcrowd your pan.
+Cook the chicken, undisturbed, until they develop a nice crispy crust on one side, about 4 minutes per side.
+Transfer to a plate and repeat the cooking process with the remaining half of the tenderloins.

-Put the chicken on a wire cooling rack set atop a baking sheet that has been coated with nonstick cooking spray.
-Bake for 8 to 10 minutes, until the chicken is cooked through.
+- Place all of the chicken on the prepared rack and bake until the chicken is crispy and completely baked through, 8 to 10 minutes.
 Fill a shallow bowl with the hot sauce.
 Dip each tender into the hot sauce, just to quickly coat.
 Set the pieces back on the wire rack until you have finished coating all the chicken.
 Serve immediately with blue cheese dressing for dipping and a side of celery sticks.